The Different Effects of PAC Funding Refusal Based on Candidate Race and Gender.

 Manuscript available upon request

-Civility in Congress: Demonstrating Organizational Change Through Automated Text Analysis.
+Civility in Congress: Demonstrating Organizational Change Through Automated Text Analysis. (working paper)

 Do Congress members become more civil over the course of their tenure?
 I address this question using an automated text analysis of 35 years of the daily Congressional Record.
 My results reveal two conflicting trends.
 First, while older cohorts did increase their use of polite language, more recent cohorts do not increase their polite language over the course of their tenure.
 Second, older cohorts and men use polite language at higher rates than newer cohorts and women.
 However, women and newer cohorts use more prosocial language than men and older cohorts.
 These shifts reveal changes in both the relative value of traditional measures of civility and the limited power of organizational influence on member behavior in Congress.